 Women tend to experience Crohn's Disease and its symptoms in a different way to men.
-In fact being a woman with Crohn's Disease can have its own unique concerns.
+Being a woman with Crohn's Disease can have its own unique concerns.

 Some of the symptoms that women may experience can include missed periods, fertility issues, pain during sex to name just a few.
 So if you are female and you have Crohn's Disease then here are 4 Things that you need to be aware of.

-1. You may be at a higher risk of anemia.
+1. You may be at a higher risk of anaemia.

-Anemia due to blood loss is a condition marked by low levels of iron in the blood.
-In women with Crohn’s disease, blood loss from menstrual flow decreases iron stores, and then there's the potential bleeding from the disease.
-What’s more, decreased absorption of iron can also occur when the small intestine is inflamed.
+Anaemia due to blood loss is a condition marked by low levels of iron in the blood.
+In women with Crohn’s disease, blood loss from menstrual flow decreases iron stores, and then there's the potential bleeding from the illness.
+What’s more, reduced absorption of iron can also occur when the small intestine is inflamed.
 Consult your specialist, be tested and supplement if necessary.

 2. You may be affected during pregnancy.

 The reproductive system and your digestion are neighbours so it makes sense that one can affect the other.
-You may have a slightly greater chance of a miscarriage due to your crohn's and you therefore should work closely with your obstetrician and your gastro during your pregnancy.
-If you are taking medications these will need to be discussed as well.
-Making sure you maintain your nutritional requirements is also a major concern as your ability to absorb nutrients can be compromised in Crohn’s disease.
+You may have a slightly higher chance of a miscarriage due to your disease, and you, therefore, should work closely with your obstetrician and your gastro during your pregnancy.
+If you are taking medications, these will need to be discussed as well.
+Making sure you maintain your nutritional requirements is also a significant concern as your ability to absorb nutrients can be compromised in Crohn’s disease.
 You have to eat well during pregnancy because the baby only has access to the nutrients that you absorb.

-3. Your symptons may alter according to your hormone levels.
+3. Your symptoms may alter according to your hormone levels.

 This is straight from an expert in this field.